White runs for 202 yards, Arizona State beats USC 31-16 - WHIZ News

 Dart scored on a 9-yard run, but the Trojans had to settle for three Parker Lewis field goals when they had a chance to build a lead.

 Slovis threw for 131 yards on 16-of-28 passing and Dart was 8 of 16 for 89 yards.
-Both threw interceptions.
+Both threw interceptions and the run game didn’t help much, managing 92 yards on 27 carries.

+“When we get our chances, we have to capitalize on our opportunities,” said USC receiver Tahj Washington, who had nine catches for 78 yards.
+“Those guys made some plays and they studied pretty good.”

 The Trojans and Sun Devils have gone through a bit of adversity this season, yet still were in the mix for the Pac-12 South title.